 Though I do love creating things, I try to push back on the urge to always be producing something; one of my favorite ways to do that is by reading.
-Here are some of the books I’ve read recently.
+Here are some of the books I’ve read lately.

 Dead Wake by Erik Larson (Nov 2022): This book was an interesting and harrowing read.
 Larson tells the story of the Lusitania’s final voyage well, including plenty of backstory while also keeping things moving.
 I was intrigued throughout, and the weight of the tragedy makes me grateful for the relatively peaceful times in which I live.